Translated by Helen Constantine

 At the end of the novel, though, she has repudiated all the feelings she has for the doctor and returned to her state of what we might call denial: ‘she became calm again, without desire, without curiosity, continuing slowly forward on the dead straight path’.

 We should also not forget the part Jeanne plays in all this.
 Her attachment to her mother is almost alarmingly intense.
 Hélène is all in all to her, as her delicate health has prevented her going to school or forming a circle of friends.
 It’s clear that she’s hovering on the brink of adolescence, and her awakening sexuality makes her especially sensitive to the growing passion between her mother and the doctor.
 Seeing Deberle as a rival for her mother’s love, she turns against them both and seeks refuge in the uncomplicated affection of the Abbé’s brother Rambeau.
-And, although Jeanne obviously does have severe health problems – she’s almost certainly tubercular, though this is never spelled out, and presumably epileptic too – there’s a powerful psychosomatic component there too, and she seems to will herself into what ultimately will be her final illness.
+And, although Jeanne obviously does have severe health problems – she’s almost certainly tubercular, though this is never spelled out – there’s a powerful psychosomatic component there too, and she seems to will herself into what ultimately will be her final illness.

 There’s so much to love and admire about this novel, which has rarely appeared in an English translation (the last one was 1957).
 Another remarkable feature is the extended descriptions of the landscape of Paris as it appears from Hélène’s suburban balcony.
 Equivalent to the cityscapes produced by Zola’s contemporaries the Impressionists, they act as introductions to the four parts of the novel, each one evoking a different mood of the city to reflect the changing emotional states of the protagonists: sunrise at the start, as Hélène’s feelings awake; brilliant light as she is drawn into passion; a tremendous storm for the consummation scene; and cold snow at the end to echo her sad future.
 This would be a great novel for an intelligent book group as there so much to discuss.